resthub/resthub.org/spring-stack.rst

 Spring Stack documentation
 ==========================

-Here is the description of each RESThub modules, with related dependencies, code snippets and documentation.
+Here is the description of each RESThub module, with related dependencies, code snippets and documentation.

 The whole RESThub 2.0 Spring stack `Javadoc <http://jenkins.pullrequest.org/job/resthub-spring-stack-master/javadoc/>`_ is available.